sobisonator/chartermap/TextToDB/documentation/CRM.md

 id: Unique ID
 label: the English name given to the right
 desc: Short plaintext description of the right
+### Diplomatic forms (TX7 - "Written text segment")
+All diplomatic forms as recorded in KCL ASChart (open to additions).
+These are distinct from the types (e.g. proem, invocation, dating clause) in that they represent the _form_ of the phrase (e.g. in the case of a dating clause, whether it uses an indiction)
+id: Unique ID
+ideal_form: a genericised form of the diplomatic form that ignores minor variations in spelling or phraseology
+diplomatic_form_type: References diplomatic_form_types(id) The type of diplomatic form that this is (e.g. proem, invocation, dating clause), implies a P127 "has broader term" relationship
+### Diplomatic form types (E55 - "Type")
+All types of diplomatic forms.
+Examples include proem, invocation, dating clause
+id: Unique id
+label: The label for the form type
+desc: A short description of the form type

 ### Structured bibliographic references: a nice-to-have
 It will be necessary to store references because the system's purpose is NOT to make judgements on the validity of information, but rather to present all information with minimal interpretation.